xmorg3/myebookshellread/README.md

 replace espeak with any other tts which excepts pipe input.

 requirements:
-	espeak - for reading out loud, however could also use flite by changing the variable at teh top of the script from espeak to flite.  you could also bring your own speach syth, if it accepts piped text. a shell- tested in bash, sh, yash, dash sed    - most shells/distros have this
+	espeak  - for reading out loud, however could also use flite by changing the variable at teh top of the script from espeak to flite.  you could also bring your own speach syth, if it accepts piped text. a shell - tested in bash, sh, yash, dash sed     - most shells/distros have this
 	awk     - most shells/distros  have this

 Formats supported
 	.txt           - good ole plain text, this is also the fallback for any other file